sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 Obviously, don't use any of the passphrases published in this blog post!

-### Making your own passphrase, securely
+### How to make your own passphrase, securely

-One way to securely create a passphrase is to [use physical dice](https://www.eff.org/dice), where a roll of 5 6-sided dice corresponds to each word (this is why we went for exactly 7,776 words!).
+One way to securely create a passphrase is to [use physical dice](https://www.eff.org/dice), where a roll of 5 6-sided dice corresponds to one word (this is why we went for exactly 7,776 words!).
 [Here's my usable word list with corresponding dice rolls for you to use](https://github.com/sts10/remote-words/blob/main/lists/usable/alpha-line-dice.txt).

 If you want more than 51 bits of entropy, you can use more than 4 words.
 Please use your own threat model!

-To those who design password generation software (either built-in to an online service sign-up flow or a password manager), I encourage you to imagine possibilities of using word lists tailored to users' contextual needs.
+To those who work on password generation software (either built-in to an online service sign-up flow or a password manager), I encourage you to imagine possibilities of using word lists tailored to users' contextual needs.

 ## What about other smart TV keyboard layouts?